codecrafters-io/build-your-own-grep/stage_descriptions/base-03-mr9.md

 - `\w` matches "foo101" because it contains letters and digits.
 - `\w` does not match "$!?" because none of the symbols are word characters.

+When your pattern contains `\w`, your program should check if the input string contains at least one word character.

 ### Tests

 The tester will execute your program like this: